icure/medtech-docs/sdks/how-to/how-to-create-a-user-from-a-patient.md

 - access and modify non-encrypted data in his `Patient` entity

-Initially, the patient won't be able to decrypt his own `Patient` entity, and for this reason the method `PatientApi.getPatient` will fail.
-Instead, the patient needs to use the method `PatientApi.getPatientAndTryDecrypt` which returns a `PotentiallyEncryptedPatient` which is an interface implemented by both `Patient` and `EncryptedPatient`.
+Initially, the patient won't be able to decrypt his own `Patient` entity, and for this reason the method `PatientApi.get` will fail.
+Instead, the patient needs to use the method `PatientApi.getAndTryDecrypt` which returns a `PotentiallyEncryptedPatient` which is an interface implemented by both `Patient` and `EncryptedPatient`.
 This method will try to decrypt the retrieved `Patient`, and if not successful instead of failing the method will just return the patient without decrypting it as an `EncryptedPatient`.